riscv-software-src/riscv-ctg/CONTRIBUTING.rst

 ..
-See LICENSE for details
+See LICENSE.incore for details

 .. highlight:: shell